rlenferink/ansible-role-transip/README.md

 ## Requirements

-The python `pyOpenSSL` and `requests` packages are required on the Ansible executor node.
+The python `requests` package is required on the Ansible executor node.

 ## Role modules